 The subject property is designated as Moderate Density Residential (MODR) on the County's Future Land Use (FLU) map.
-Some properties to the south are in Sarasota County and also have designations of MODR.
-A City of Venice Mixed Use Residential designation lies to the west across Pinebrook Road.
+Adjacent properties to the east and west are in Sarasota County and also have designations of MODR.
+A City of Venice Institutional Professional designation lies to the west beyond the neighboring County property, and property to the south is in process of annexation and the applicant has requested a designation of Medium Density Residential (MEDR).
 Properties to the south and east that are within the City of Venice have City Moderate Density Residential designations.
-Two parcels to the north across Curry Lane have an FLU designation of Institutional Professional.
+The parcel to the north has an FLU designation of Mixed Use Corridor.